 National Trust owns this estate of 400 acres of unspoilt woodland and guided walks.
 The Crags are a paradise for families and walkers alike with deep rocky ravines, tumbling streams, oak, beech and pine woods and some of the best examples of upland meadows in the country.

 This 17th century merchant's house, set in its own grounds with gardens, is now owned and run by the National Trust.
 Children can be entertained in the maze, at the duck pond or in the playground

 A fabulous free museum in Bradford, West Yorkshire devoted to film, photography, TV, radio and the web.

 Take a tropical tour around the Jungle Experience and discover a tropical oasis packed with fish, quail, terrapin, butterflies and waterfalls.
-The well kept park has a children's play area, picnic tables, mature trees and well kept gardens.
+The well kept park has a children's play area, picnic tables, mature trees and gardens.
 A must for all the family!